10 Best Dynafit Running Shoes Fully Reviewed & Compared

 No rock plate in the forefoot

-The Dynafit Feline Superlight is an excellent choice for anyone looking for something that provides excellent support and stability while still being lightweight and nonrestrictive.Read more
+These Dynafit running shoes are an excellent choice for anyone looking for something that provides excellent support and stability while still being lightweight and nonrestrictive.Read more

 A women’s size 9 weighs only 8.8 ounces, making the Feline SL one of the lightest pieces of footwear on the market.
 A snug heel and midfoot provide you with the security that you need.
 The toe box is not super squared off, but not pointy either, meaning your toes will have room to move but will still be secured at the same time.